KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/thesis_guidelines/responsible_disclosure.md

 # Responsible disclosure

 A discovered vulnerability should be reported to the vendor.
 The vendor should then be given the opportunity to develop a patch.
-After the patch has been published, or in the case of an unresponsive vendor, after a certain time passes, the finding should be reported to the National Vulnerability Database and made public.
+After the patch has been published, or in the case of an unresponsive vendor, after a certain timeframe passes, the finding should be reported to the National Vulnerability Database and made public.
 The US CERT offers a good [Guide to
-Coordinated Vulnerability Disclosure](https://resources.sei.cmu.edu/asset_files/SpecialReport/2017_003_001_503340.pdf).
+Coordinated Vulnerability Disclosure](https://resources.sei.cmu.edu/asset_files/SpecialReport/2017_003_001_503340.pdf) which we recommend that you follow, setting the default disclosure timeframe to 90 days.
 Your supervisor can assist you in the reporting process.
-For the legal aspects of vulnerability disclosure in the US, the EFF has a comprehensive [FAQ](https://www.eff.org/issues/coders/vulnerability-reporting-faq).